codership/documentation/galeracluster/source/documentation/crash-recovery.rst

 .. warning:: If you set the bootstrap option on both the separated parts, you will end up with two living cluster instances, with data likely diverging away from each other.
 Restoring a network link in this case will not make them re-join until the nodes are restarted and members specified in configuration file are connected again.
              Then, as the Galera replication model truly cares about data consistency: once the inconsistency is detected, nodes that cannot execute row change statement due to a data difference – an emergency shutdown will be performed and the only way to bring the nodes back to the cluster is through the full SST.

+This article is based on the blog post Galera replication - how to recover a PXC cluster by Przemysław Malkowski: `Galera replication – how to recover a PXC cluster <https://www.percona.com/blog/2014/09/01/galera-replication-how-to-recover-a-pxc-cluster/>`_

 .. container:: bottom-links